-As easy as it was to find those, frankly quite scary stats, it’s important to say there is a groundswell of people pushing back against this.
+As easy as it was to find those scary stats, it’s important to say there is a groundswell of people pushing back against this.

 Large businesses could reduce their estate overheads by hotdesking and remote working.
 Small businesses could operate from the convenience of their local coffee shop.

-As I alluded to earlier though, there is a growing trend against this.
-Mindfulness, digital detoxing and switching off is ‘in fashion’.
-Although it’s likely to take some time for everyone to catch up!
+As mentioned, there is a growing trend against this.
+Mindfulness, digital detoxing and the ability to switch off are becoming more fashionable.
+That said, it’s likely to take quite some time for everyone to catch up!

-It’s important to take heed of the health warnings that are implicit in how people feel about being always-on.
-If your staff are feeling under pressure and stressed, there is a very real risk of them developing health problems and compulsive behaviours.
+It’s important to heed the health warnings surrounding how people feel about being always-on.
+If your staff are feeling under pressure and stressed, there is a risk of them developing health problems and compulsive behaviours.

 Who hasn’t spotted the people in the room who repeatedly check their phone even when there haven’t been any tell-tale pings of emails and messages arriving?